Editor’s Note: This marketing infographic is part of our 25 part series.

 - Lookalike audiences are created by Facebook to match audiences you’ve already identified via custom audiences (e.g. customers, leads).

-- Similar audiences are the Google AdWords equivalent of lookalike audiences.
+- Similar audiences are the Google Ads equivalent of lookalike audiences.

-Now, retargeting can come off as annoying or even creepy, depending on how you execute.
+Now, retargeting can come off as annoying or even creepy, depending on your execution.
+So here are three tips to keep in mind:

 - Put a frequency cap on campaigns.
 You don’t want people feeling like you’re following them all over the Internet.